v1br/cpp-template-for-vs-code/README.md

 ### License
 <p>
-  This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+  This project is licensed under the MIT License - see the <a href="LICENSE.md">LICENSE</a> file for details.
 </p>
 <br />